 - Manufacturing: Equipment is absolutely critical.
 Without specialized machinery, factories can’t produce goods efficiently.

-- Healthcare: Medical equipment like MRI machines and X-ray machines are essential for diagnosing and treating patients.
+- Healthcare: Medical equipment, such as MRI machines and X-ray devices, is essential for diagnosing and treating patients.

-- Construction: Heavy equipment like cranes and bulldozers are needed for building structures and infrastructure.
+- Construction: Heavy equipment, such as cranes and bulldozers, is required for building structures and infrastructure.

 - Technology: Computers, servers, and networking equipment are the lifeblood of tech companies.

 I remember reading about a local bakery that upgraded its ovens.
-It was a big investment, but it allowed them to bake more bread, faster, and with better quality.
+It was a significant investment, but it enabled them to bake more bread faster and of higher quality.
 That’s a perfect example of how the right equipment can make a huge difference in a business’s success.

 Depreciation And Equipment Value